pingcap/docs-cn/dev/reference/tools/data-migration/cluster-operations.md

 **In the process of full data loading:**

 For the SQL files during full data import, DM uses the downstream database to record the checkpoint information, and DM-worker records the subtask information in the local meta file.
-When DM-worker is restarted, it checks the checkpoint information and the subtask information in the local record, and the running task before restarting recovers the data synchronization automatically.
+When DM-worker is restarted, it checks the checkpoint information and the subtask information in the local record, and the running task before restarting recovers the data replication automatically.

-**In the process of incremental data synchronization:**
+**In the process of incremental data replication:**

-For the binlog during incremental data import, DM uses the downstream database to record the checkpoint information, and enables the safe mode within the first 5 minutes after the synchronization task is started or recovered.
+For the binlog during incremental data import, DM uses the downstream database to record the checkpoint information, and enables the safe mode within the first 5 minutes after the replication task is started or recovered.

-+ Sharding DDL statements synchronization is not enabled
++ Sharding DDL statements replication is not enabled

-    If the sharding DDL statements synchronization is not enabled in the task running on DM-worker, when DM-worker is restarted, it checks the checkpoint information and the subtask information in the local record, and the running task before restarting recovers the data synchronization automatically.
+    If the sharding DDL statements replication is not enabled in the task running on DM-worker, when DM-worker is restarted, it checks the checkpoint information and the subtask information in the local record, and the running task before restarting recovers the data replication automatically.

-+ Sharding DDL statements synchronization is enabled
++ Sharding DDL statements replication is enabled

-    - When DM is synchronizing the sharding DDL statements, if DM-worker successfully executes (or skips) the sharding DDL binlog event, then the checkpoints of all tables related to sharding DDL in the DM-worker are updated to the position after the binlog event corresponding to the DDL statement.
+    - When DM is replicating the sharding DDL statements, if DM-worker successfully executes (or skips) the sharding DDL binlog event, then the checkpoints of all tables related to sharding DDL in the DM-worker are updated to the position after the binlog event corresponding to the DDL statement.

-    - When DM-worker is restarted before or after synchronizing sharding DDL statements, it recovers the data synchronization automatically according to the checkpoint information and the subtask information in the local record.
+    - When DM-worker is restarted before or after replicating sharding DDL statements, it recovers the data replication automatically according to the checkpoint information and the subtask information in the local record.

-    - When DM-worker is restarted during the process of synchronizing sharding DDL statements, the issue might occur that the owner (one of DM-worker instances) has executed the DDL statement and successfully changed the downstream database table schema, while other DM-worker instances are restarted but fail to skip the DDL statement and update the checkpoints.
+    - When DM-worker is restarted during the process of replicating sharding DDL statements, the issue might occur that the owner (one of DM-worker instances) has executed the DDL statement and successfully changed the downstream database table schema, while other DM-worker instances are restarted but fail to skip the DDL statement and update the checkpoints.

-        At this time, DM tries again to synchronize these DDL statements that are not skipped.
+        At this time, DM tries again to replicate these DDL statements that are not skipped.
 However, the restarted DM-worker instances will be blocked at the position of the binlog event corresponding to the DDL binlog event, because the DM-worker instance that is not restarted has executed to the place after this DDL binlog event.

         To resolve this issue, follow the steps described in [Handle Sharding DDL Locks Manually](/dev/reference/tools/data-migration/features/manually-handling-sharding-ddl-locks.md#scenario-2-some-dm-workers-restart-during-the-ddl-unlocking-process).